 WHO HE IS...

-Chinedu Unaka is a comedian, actor, and writer based in Los Angeles, California.
-Most recently, Chinedu was a featured stand up guest on the Arsenio Hall Late Night Show apart of the Netflix is Joke Comedy Festival.
-He will be starring as 'Sly' in the Upcoming House Party movie reboot produced by Lebron James and Directed by Calmatic and as Tristan in Quinta Brunson's, Emmy winning, Abbott Elementary on ABC.
-Chinedu's can be seen as a series regular every Wednesday on FUSE TV's 'We Need To Talk About America.'
-His hour long comedy album "Mostly Kidding" debuted at #1 on iTunes and was taped in front of a sold out crowd at Caroline's in New York Executive Produced by himself and Comedy Dynamics.
-Chinedu was also featured in projects on HBO (Insecure), SHOWTIME (It's A Party), FOX (The Mindy Project), HULU (Coming to the Stage) Two Minutes of Fame (HULU) and Shithouse (IFC Films).
-Chinedu is currently serving as the Executive Producer, Show-Runner and Head Writer for Yvonne Orji's Untitled Stand Up Special for HBO and previously served as Executive Consultant on Orji's first HBO Comedy Special "Mama I Made It" that was nominated for an Emmy.
+Chinedu Unaka is a Los Angeles-based comedian, actor, and writer.
+He recently performed as a featured comedian on Comedy Central Presents and as a special guest on the Arsenio Hall Late Night Show, as part of the Netflix is Joke Comedy Festival.
+His hilarious Don't Tell Comedy Set has garnered millions of views, showcasing his exceptional talent and unique comedic flare.
+He starred as 'Sly' in the new movie House Party produced by LeBron James and directed by Calmatic, and as Tristan in Quinta Brunson's Emmy-winning Abbott Elementary on ABC.
+Chinedu can be seen as a series regular every Wednesday on FUSE TV's 'We Need To Talk About America.'
+His hour-long comedy album "Mostly Kidding" debuted at #1 on iTunes and was taped in front of a sold-out crowd at Caroline's in New York, executive produced by himself and Comedy Dynamics.
+Chinedu was also featured in projects on HBO (Insecure), SHOWTIME (It's A Party), FOX (The Mindy Project), HULU (Coming to the Stage), Two Minutes of Fame (HULU), and Shithouse (IFC Films).
+Chinedu also served as the Executive Producer, Show-Runner, and Head Writer for Yvonne Orji's untitled stand-up special for HBO and previously served as Executive Consultant on Orji's first HBO Comedy Special "Mama I Made It," which was nominated for an NAACP award..

-Chinedu is the Co-Host, Co-Executive Producer and Co-Head Writer of the Spotify Original Podcast 'Nosy Neighbors,' that was nominated for Best Comedy Podcast at The Ambies.
+Chinedu is the Co-Host, Co-Executive Producer, and Co-Head Writer of the Spotify Original Podcast 'Nosy Neighbors,' which was nominated for Best Comedy Podcast at The Ambies.
 Chinedu was recently chosen as 'A Comic to Watch' by Timeout LA and was an NBC Stand Up for Diversity Finalist.
-Chinedu's other Credits include: 'Are you Listening?'
-(Netflix), We Need to Talk About America (Fuse TV), My Mom, Your Dad (HBO - Producer), Just for Laughs TV Taping (Kevin Hart's LOL Network), Inside Jokes (Amazon), Stand Up and Deliver (Fuse TV), Big Chop (HBO Shorts), American Black Film Festival and All Def Digital.
-As a touring comedian Chinedu is a crowd favorite, headlining comedy clubs and colleges globally.
-He's also toured alongside Marlon Wayans (Sextuplets), Yvonne Orji (Insecure) and Damon Wayans Jr (New Girl).
+Chinedu's other credits include: 'Are you Listening?'
+(Netflix), We Need to Talk About America (Fuse TV), My Mom, Your Dad (HBO - Producer), Just for Laughs TV Taping (Kevin Hart's LOL Network), Inside Jokes (Amazon), Stand Up and Deliver (Fuse TV), Big Chop (HBO Shorts), American Black Film Festival, and All Def Digital.
+As a touring comedian, Chinedu is a crowd favorite, headlining comedy clubs and colleges globally.
+He has also toured alongside Marlon Wayans (Sextuplets), Yvonne Orji (Insecure), and Damon Wayans Jr (New Girl).

 Executive produced and released an hour long comedy album titled "Mostly Kidding" that debuted at #1 on iTunes.